sympy/sympy/doc/src/modules/galgebra/ga.rst

    This document describes the implementation, installation and use of a geometric algebra module written in python that utilizes the :mod:`sympy` symbolic algebra library.
-The python module *ga* has been developed for coordinate free calculations using the operations (geometric, outer, and inner products etc.) of geometric algebra.
+The python module *galgebra* has been developed for coordinate free calculations using the operations (geometric, outer, and inner products etc.) of geometric algebra.
    The operations can be defined using a completely arbitrary metric defined by the inner products of a set of arbitrary vectors or the metric can be